 Suggested Solutions for Family Policies

-Existing policies have failed to change the outcomes for these groups due to the stereotyping that underpins thes policies.
+Existing policies have failed to change the outcomes for these groups due to the stereotyping that underpins these policies.
 They do more harm than good.
-Current policies will likely ensnare the children of unsupported family into the system:
+Current policies will likely ensnare the children of the unsupported family into the system:

 Public policies affecting family recognition, poverty, sex education, and prison sexual abuse disproportionately hurt those who live at the margins of race, sexuality, class, and gender in a country still dominated by ethnocentric, classist, patriarchal, and heterosexist assumptions.4

 Cahill argues all these factors together have led to higher rates of infection among black women.
-Thus, Cahill suggests activists try to find common ground between the Black and queer community.
+Thus, Cahill suggests activists try to find common ground between the Black and queer communities.